 More than 130 high-tech cameras have been installed to help monitor high fire risk areas.
 Up to 160 cameras will be operational by the end of this year, providing about 90 percent coverage of the high fire prone areas.
 The cameras stream live images on the ALERT Wildfire network.

-We have so far installed over 450 weather stations and we plan to add hundreds across our 50,000 square miles of service area by the end of 2020.
-These weather stations are located in high fire risk areas and are installed on our equipment such as poles.
+We have so far installed over 450 weather stations and we plan to add hundreds more in high fire risk areas in our service territory by the end of 2020.
+These weather stations are installed on our equipment such as poles.
 They provide real-time weather data, including wind speed and wind gust, temperature, humidity and solar data every 10 minutes.

 Red Flag Warnings are issued by the National Weather Service when there is possible critical weather and dry conditions that could lead to increased wildfire activity.
 Elevated weather that can lead to a warning include: low relative humidity, strong winds, dry fuels and the possibility of dry lightning strikes.